-Just below the formal lawned area is the Cyprus Walk.
-The 166-foot long pathway is hemmed in on either side by cyprus trees.
-This is like something out of Ancient Greece.
-There are eight gargoyle fountains on the adjacent sandstone wall.
-Look at the different faces on each gargoyle.
-It's so tranquil here.
-By now you definitely don't feel like you're in LA in this magnificent Beverly Hills garden.
+The Cyprus Walk is below the formal lawned area.
+This 166-foot long walkway is hemmed in on either side by cyprus trees, and resembles something out of Ancient Greece.
+There are eight gargoyle fountains on the adjacent sandstone wall, each with a different face.

-Back in the 1920's Greystone Mansion was the most expensive piece of real estate in Southern California.
-Edward Doheny was the first person to discover oil in LA and became one of it's wealthiest citizens.
-Therefore he could afford his own fire department.
+The original firehouse is across from the Recreation Center.
+Edward Doheny was the first person to discover oil in LA and became one of it's wealthiest citizens, therefore he could afford his own fire department.
+Back in the 1920's, Greystone Mansion was the most expensive piece of real estate in Southern California.

 5. Take a photo in the enchanting Central Courtyard.

-You can see the firehouse through the gates.
-It's the building with the wood shingled roof.
-The fire engines were once parked in the three stalls on the main floor.
-There were also apartments upstairs.
+Can you see the firehouse through the gates, with the wood shingled roof?
+The fire engines were once parked in the three stalls on the main floor, and there were also apartments upstairs.

 6. Stroll through the magnificent Portico.

-Pass through the Central Courtyard to the portico at the back entrance of the mansion.
-This is where cars used to pull up.
+Pass through the Central Courtyard to the portico at the back entrance of the mansion, where cars used to pull up.
 Look through the glass doors down the Grand Stairway that leads to the Grand Hall.
-This is one of the most famous houses in Beverly Hills.

-Continue along the paved breezeway to the West Courtyard then the Front Terrace.
+Continue along the paved breezeway to the West Courtyard that leads to the Front Terrace.
 Such a gorgeous Beverly Hills garden.

 7. Visit the scene of the Greystone Mansion murder.

-The Reflection Pond is at the end of the breezeway on the right.
-Look down at the koi and lily pads.
+The Reflection Pond is at the end of the breezeway on the right, where you can spot koi and admire the beautiful lily pads.

-Here's another perspective of the Reflection Pool.
-You're now at the front of the house.
-The 180 degree views of LA are glorious from here.
+Here's another perspective of the Reflection Pool at the front of the house, where there are incredible 180 degree views of LA.

-8. Peer inside the front rooms along the Front Terrace.
+8. Peer inside the rooms along the Front Terrace.

-The terrace runs along the front of the house.
-Can you imagine the parties out here while looking down at the LA lights!
-Peer through the front windows to get a great look at the interior of Greystone Mansion.
+The terrace runs along the front of the house, where you can peer through the front windows to get a good look at the interior of Greystone Mansion.
 All the windows and doors are framed in solid lead.

-The rooms running from left to right are the Living Room, Card Room, Library, Dining Room, and Breakfast Room.
-The bedrooms are on the second floor.
+The rooms running from left to right are the Living Room, Card Room, Library, Dining Room, and Breakfast Room, and the bedrooms are on the second floor.
 It's rumored a little friend of one of the Doheny kids fell from an upper bedroom window in 1936.

-Apparently the house is off the charts for paranormal activity!
-Park rangers have quit after spooky encounters that left them completely rattled.
+Apparently the house is off the charts for paranormal activity, and park rangers have quit after spooky encounters that left them completely rattled.
 Can you feel any paranormal presence at Greystone Mansion?

 This 46,054 square foot mansion has an amazing 55 rooms, and a staff of 15 once lived in the servant quarters.

-The Living Room is also stunning.
-It has a hand carved minstrel gallery for musicians.
-Imagine hanging out in the living room while being entertained by musicians in the gallery.
-The acoustics are probably superb.
+The Living Room is also stunning, with a hand carved minstrel gallery for musicians.
+Imagine hanging out in the living room while being entertained by musicians in the gallery!
 Look up at the two gunmetal steel chandeliers and vaulted ceiling.
-Back in the day there was an 11-foot Baronial stone fireplace.
+Back in the day there was also an 11-foot Baronial stone fireplace in this room.

 9. Find the location of the old pool.

-After exploring the Front Terrace, walk to the northwest corner of the property to the old Pool House.
-It has beautiful arched trellises.
+After exploring the Front Terrace, walk to the northwest corner of the property to the old Pool House, with beautiful arched trellises.
 It's pretty easy to figure out where the pool used to be.
-Just look down at the limestone coping that framed the pool.
-It's now been bricked in.
-Apparently the empty pool was becoming a hazard.
+Just look down at the limestone coping that framed the pool, now fully bricked in because the empty pool was becoming a hazard.

 Look more closely at the Pool House and the mens and women's dressing rooms on either side.
-This is one of the most popular places for a Greystone Mansion wedding.
-Get married in an incredible Beverly Hills garden.
+This is one of the most popular places for a Greystone Mansion wedding!

 10. Explore the upper gardens.